dvitsios/codesignal-my-solutions/README.md

-## CodeFights - little problems and solutions in Python
+## CodeFights - problems and solutions in Python